 Know Your Target Audience

-Collectors value limited edition giclée or traditional prints, while decorators prefer canvas, metal, or acrylic.
-Consumers prefer framed or canvas pieces.
-Corporate clients and photography enthusiasts usually choose metal or C-type prints.
+Collectors value limited-edition giclee or traditional prints; decorators prefer canvas, metal, or acrylic; everyday consumers gravitate to framed or canvas pieces; and corporate clients and photography enthusiasts usually choose metal or C-type.
+Match the print to who is buying.

 Match Print Type to Display Setting